The Ashes: Urn

 There is another statement which is not totally clear made by Lord Darnley in 1921 about the timing of the presentation of the urn.
-He was interviewed in his home at Cobham Hall by Montague Grover and the report of this interview was as follows:
+He was interviewed in his Cobham Hall seat by Montague Grover and the report of this interview was as follows:

 He made a similar statement in 1926.
 The report of this statement in the Brisbane Courier was as follows:

-The contents of the urn are also problematic; they were variously reported to be the remains of a stump, bail or the outer casing of a ball, but in 1998 Darnley's 82-year-old daughter-in-law said they were the remains of her mother-in-law's veil, casting a further layer of doubt on the matter.
-However, during the tour of Australia in 2006/7, the MCC official accompanying the urn said the veil legend had been discounted, and it was now "95% certain" that the urn contains the ashes of a cricket bail.
-Speaking on Channel Nine TV on 25 November 2006, he said x-rays of the urn had shown the pedestal and handles were cracked, and repair work had to be carried out.
+The contents of the urn are also problematic; they were variously reported to be the remains of a stump, bail or a ball leather casing, but in 1998 Lord Darnley's 82-year-old daughter-in-law (the Hon.
+Mrs Kathleen Bligh) suggested they were the remains of her mother-in-law's veil, creating added confusion to the matter.
+However, during the tour of Australia in 2006–07, the MCC official accompanying the urn said the veil myth had been discounted, and it was now "95% certain" that the urn contains the ashes of a cricket bail.
+Speaking on Channel Nine TV on 25 November 2006, he said x-rays of the urn showed the pedestal and handles were cracked, and repair work had to be carried out.
 The urn is made of terracotta and is about 6 in tall and may originally have been a perfume jar.

 A label containing a six-line verse is pasted on the urn.
 This is the fourth verse of a song-lyric published in the Melbourne Punch on 1 February 1883:

 When Ivo goes back with the urn, the urn;

 Studds, Steel, Read and Tylecote return, return;